A Story of Survival: Vodun in Trinidad and Tobago

 Image 3 – A view of the narrow road leading to the Rada compound seen on the right

 Today, the Rada continues to perform seasonal and non-seasonal sacrifices.
 During the Vodunu or Saraka, names given to their sacrificial ceremonies, they often use three consecrated drums (four depending on the occasion) representing the celestial, the terrestrial, and the underworld realms.
 Antoine elaborated on the significance of the sound of the drum and its role as a conduit to the spirit world.
 Skilled drummers play the sacred instruments with particular tone and emphasis representing the visible and psychic worlds.
 Moreover, different instruments are played for different occasions.
 For example, the “Beating of the Jar” is only performed when someone of eminent stature, such as an esteemed spiritual elder, has passed.
-This entails beating the open mouth of a huge jar filled with water containing split calabash gourds facing downwards, with a flat, fanlike object made of deer skin producing a mournful sound.
+This entails beating the open mouth of a huge (empty) jar with a flat, fanlike object made of deer skin.
+This jar is flanked by two wooden tubs filled with water containing two (split) calabash gourds each facing downwards.
+When struck, these produce a mournful sound.
 This ritual was last performed for Chief Alagba Erin Folami in 2018.

 The Rada community has also left its mark on the popular culture of Trinidad and Tobago.
 Many an African mas came out of the Rada yard including the famous Back to Africa masquerade.
 Several calypsonians including Penguin were also part of the Rada community.
 Penguin is a blood relative of the Antoine’s and is buried in the family plot adjacent to the compound.
 Antoine also pointed to Dudley Smith, the man who first placed rubber on the ends of pan sticks, as emerging from the Rada yard.
 Thus, aside from the retention of African religions, the impact of the Rada in passing on Africanisms through culture must also be noted.